 Harveys Lake is a very small borough located in the state of Pennsylvania.
 With a population of 2,800 people and just one neighborhood, Harveys Lake is the 528th largest community in Pennsylvania.

-Unlike some boroughs, Harveys Lake isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Harveys Lake are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Harveys Lake is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Harveys Lake is a borough of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Harveys Lake who work in management occupations (14.37%), healthcare (9.79%), and office and administrative support (9.60%).

 Of important note, Harveys Lake is also a borough of artists.
 Harveys Lake has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Harveys Lake’s character.